 Well, now multiply that by 2 and you’ll understand how turtles can be.

-Aquatic turtles are extremely messy creatures and demand a severe level of aquarium water treatment.
+Aquatic turtles are extremely messy creatures and demand a severe level of care for their aquarium water.
 It’s not unseen for turtle parents to compromise with their tank’s filtration, which leads to smelly, green tank water that has more of a swamp stench.
 Aside from being disgusting, this is also quite unhealthy, because it gives way to various non-wanted microorganisms.

 For this reason, the hobby generally agreed upon the “x8 rule”.